FarisPalayi/Order-summary-component/README.md

   - build: build, deployment related changes
   - refactor: when rewriting or making changes to existing code(refactoring)

+- Elements that will be used in javascript will have a `js-` prefixed class.

 ### What I learned

 I learned **_a lot of stuff_** while doing this project.